Running with St. Gregory Palamas

 Colossians 4:2 Continue steadfastly in prayer, being watchful in it with thanksgiving.

-During this time of the Fast, the Church knew that we would begin to grow weary and reconsider our commitment to fasting, alms-giving, and prayer.
+During this time of the Fast, our Holy Mother Church knew that we would begin to grow weary and reconsider our commitment to fasting, alms-giving, and prayer.
 Last week, we were encouraged to look to the icons for education and support.
 This week, we are encouraged to look to deep contemplative prayer for help.
 The Church encourages us to try to discover the energies of God as He reveals Himself to us.
 We need not be afraid of heresy when we try.
 St. Gregory taught his monks to sit alone in silence, with their heads down, and their eyes closed, waiting for God to reveal his light to them.
 We can try it too.
 Once we see this light with the eyes of our soul, we will never be the same.
 We will have gotten one step closer to the goal that God has for us of total union with Him and we will know “how good is that we are here!”